zac-heisey/team-business/_pages/client-stories.md

       us focus on fixing the company.
 We were successful and the company still exists today because the team pulled together and leveraged things they learned in the program.</p></blockquote>"
+  - byline-1: Aluminum Manufacturing Company from the CEO
+    byline-2: ''
+    story: "<blockquote><p>We were a business that was in financial trouble – when we engaged Team Business, there was a strong chance we would go out of business or into Chapter 11.
+I needed a tool to help my staff think like real business people – understanding the implications of each decision they were making.
+I needed creative ideas and solutions to be brought to the table - fast.
+Team Business’ program, BOX+ helped my staff think across the whole business and not just in their functional silos.
+At a time when my leadership team was under incredible stress, the Team Business folks brought solid business thinking, a tremendous amount of fun and engaged my whole team in becoming a part of the solution.</p></blockquote>"
 - title: Hospitals & Healthcare
   description: Hospitals employ staff that are talented medical professionals – they
     likely lack business acumen knowledge and experience.
 With the dramatic changes